Before you register as a member of Sustainable Event Alliance, read and agree to the membership charter below.

 Embed and uphold the principles of sustainable development.

-Commit to sustainability through provision of resources to enable it – time, people, money, materials, knowledge.
+Commit to sustainability through the provision of resources to enable it – time, people, money, materials, knowledge.

 Produce and uphold a Sustainability Policy.